maxee1900/RGBD-PL-SLAM/README.md

 ## RGBD-SLAM with Point and Line Features.

 This project is developed based on the famous ORB_SLAM2.
-There are still some work to do if you hope it performss better than the original ORB_SLAM2.
+There is still some work to do if you hope it performss better than the original ORB_SLAM2.